This page has been developed for updates and resources related to the COVID-19 pandemic.

 MSD has made some temporary changes to documents required as part of the COVID-19 response.
 An overview of the changes is available in our blog article here

-During Alert Levels Two, Three and Four, MND New Zealand team members worked from home.
+During Alert Levels 3 and 4, all MND New Zealand team members will work from home.

 MND New Zealand is a registered charity, reliant on donations from the public.